bsmith89/midas2-wiki/Home.md

 quickstart and also serves as a tutorial of sorts?
 -->

-MIDAS2 analysis can take two arguments as: `--midasdb_name
+MIDAS 2.0 analysis can take two arguments as: `--midasdb_name
 ${my_midasdb_name} --midasdb_dir ${my_midasdb_dir}`.
 If the `--midasdb_dir` is
 not specified, MIDASDB will be downloaded to the current directory.
 <!--